madetech/blog/posts/problems_to_avoid_when_building_a_software_team.md

 7\.
 Underinvesting in team building

 It's important to not forget the basics in building a cohesive team.
 Facilitating an array of social activities to provide forums for teams to enjoy one anothers company outside of a work setting, alongside opportunities for individuals to learn and better themselves remains ever important.

+Improving the happiness, productivity and cohesiveness of any team remains an ongoing effort, and requires regular course correction.
+If you're aiming to build a high performance software delivery team, we'd encourage hiring militantly well, and investing in practices that provide a regular feedback loop to help you embed a culture of regular introspection and improvement.